Sergei Dolgov

 Sergei Dolgov, also transliterated as Sergey or Serhiy, (ca. 1964), was a Ukrainian journalist from Russia who served as editor for the Vestnik Pryazovya and Khochu v SSSR in Mariupol, Ukraine before he went missing.
 He was notorious for promoting neo-Sovietism and criticism of the state of Ukraine in contrast to what it was when it was part of the Soviet Union.
-Many press organisms suspect that his disappearance is in fact a murder.
+Many press organizations suspect that his disappearance is in fact a murder.

 Personal

 Much of Dolgov's personal life is unknown.
 Dolgov was married to Olga Dolgova who expressed great concern for his safety and believed in September 2014 that her husband was being held at military base A1978 in Zaporizhzhia.

 Career

 Sergei Dolgov was the chief editor of two Russian-language newspapers Vestnik Pryazovya (Translated: Azov Region Courier) and Khochu v SSSR (Translated: I want to go to the USSR), in Mariupol.

 Disappearance

 Dolgov was abducted from the Vestnik Pryazovya office on the afternoon of 18 June 2014 by six masked men in civilian dress with automatic weapons.
 The perpetrators took computers.
 They beat Dolgov and then took him away with his hands tied.
 Colleagues of Dolgov think his abduction was linked to his editing of Khochu v SSSR, which mainly published historical articles about the Soviet era and which was considered by some Ukrainian newspapers a "separatist" publication.
 His whereabouts and the identity and motive of his abductors remained unknown for five days.